 The plate is sturdy and does not flop around like other back plates, which means it can effectively disperse impact, due in large part to the curvature of the plate.

 With a one-size-fits-all scheme, the Battle Back Bone Back Plate attaches snugly to the majority of shoulder pads and should make for a great accessory to Varsity and Youth players alike.
+Check out our list of the best shoulder pads for youth in this review.

 6. Men's Nike Pro Hyperstrong Core Football Short: Best Football Girdles